ryezzz/portfolio-gatsby/_data/blog/2024-09-07-geospatial-risk-monitoring.md

 At my current company, an innovative supply chain startup, my team and I developed a geospatial risk exploration experience that enables companies to track and monitor risks within their suppliers.

 **Project Importance:**\
-In a time of increased climate-caused catastrophes, this map and associated sub-visualizations provides companies with a way of anticipating potential future disasters that not only have devastating human impact but financial impact for our customers.
+In a time of increased climate-caused catastrophes, this map and associated sub-visualizations provides companies with a way of anticipating potential future disasters that not only have devastating human impact but financial impact.

 **Design, Prototyping and Data Modeling:** \
 Having worked a lot with spatial data, I was in the lead designer and visualization engineer on this project and was heavily involved at every stage.